 Cradling Mango, an affectionate long-haired orange tabby with late stage kidney disease, Short explained how RMFR’s relationship with a shelter in Texas has resulted in a significant decline in feline euthanizations there over the last two years.

-“Through our transfer program, which we started in February of 2015, we’ve taken one shelter in Pampa, Texas from having over a 90% rate of euthanasia to less than 10,” Short explained.
+“Through our transfer program, which we started in February of 2015, we’ve taken one shelter in Pampa, Texas from having over a 90% rate of euthanasia to less than 10,” Short said.
 “Really, it’s just because we’re taking animals from somewhere people don’t adopt animals and bringing them somewhere that they do.”

 The shelter relies on a small army of paid staff, volunteers, and foster homes to fulfill its mission.
 At 3,000 square feet, the capacity for 125 cats, and a 97% adoption rate, that’s a lot of litter pans that need cleaning and surgeries that need to be done.
 All of their cats are spayed and neutered.